Ada-Developers-Academy/cs-fun-interview-practice/04/implement-bipartition-graph.checkpoint.md

 Given a set of N puppies, we would like to split them into two groups of any size to use two play areas.

-Some puppies have a history of fighting with specific other puppies and shouldn't be put into the same play area.

 Formally, if `dislikes[i] = [a, b]`, it means puppies `i` is not allowed to put in the same group as puppies `a` or puppies `b`.

 Dislike is mutual.
 If puppy `a` dislikes puppy `b`, puppy `b` also dislikes puppy `a`.